Ghalbeyou/Post-Manager/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-You can send idea for anythink! just please, don't use othersideas.
+You can send idea for anythink! just please, don't use others ideas.